56kyle/56kyle/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for SlashDB while also working on some other side projects during my freetime.
+- 🔭 I’m currently searching for a new job (was doing contract work previously)
 - 🌱 I’m currently learning react with typescript mainly.
 - 📫 How to reach me:
   1. Discord - A Festive book852#3902